Deep Learning for Inertial Sensor Alignment: Real-time Method

 \section{Real-time Method}

 The proposed approach is designed for application in real-time.
-In practice, the output of the MounNet network defined in Section \ref{sec:MountNet} presents some level of noise.
-To combat this issue an algorithm was devised to smooth the CNNs output in an online manner.
-Given a trained MountNet model and continuous input of IMU measurement from a smartphone our algorithm reports the smartphone's mounting angle as the vehicle drives.
+In practice, the output of a trained MounNet mode described in Section \ref{sec:MountNet} presents some level of noise. {To address this issue, an algorithm is formulated to smooth a stream of the DNNs output.
+Given a trained MountNet model and a stream of IMU measurement batches collected at 2 Hz (a patch per 0.5 seconds), the algorithm returns the estimated sensor mounting angle at a rate of 2 Hz.}

 At deployment, a window of IMU measurements is passed every half a second through the processing procedure described in Section \ref{sec:processing}, and then the processed IMU data at time $t$, $x_t$, is fed to the MountNet model.
-After $5$ seconds of initial calibration, the angle output is smoothed using a version of the well-known $\alpha-\beta$ filter \cite{brookner1998tracking}.
-The filter is formulated by,
+After $5$ seconds of initial batch accumulation, the angle output is smoothed using a simple $\alpha-\beta$ filter \cite{brookner1998tracking}.
+The filter is formulated as,

-where $N=\min(30, t)$ is the smoothing window size, $\hat{\psi}_{t-1}$ is the previous output of the algorithm, and $\tilde{\psi}(x_t, \bf{W})$ is the output of the MountNet model at time $t$.
+where $N=\min(30, t)$ is { the chosen smoothing window size and $t$ is the current time,} $\hat{\psi}_{t-1}$ is the previous output of the algorithm, and $\tilde{\psi}(x_t, \bf{W})$ is the output of the MountNet model at time $t$.
 We note that as $N$ increases the output of the algorithm becomes smoother but convergence time increases.
-We found that $N=\min(30, t)$ obtains a good trade-off between convergence time and smoothness, see Figure \eqref{fig:smoothing_window_comparison} for a study of different smoothing window sizes.
+We found that $N=\min(30, t)$ obtains a good trade-off between convergence time and smoothness, see Figure \ref{fig:smoothing_window_comparison} for a study of different smoothing window sizes.
+A detailed description of the algorithm appears in Algorithm \ref{alg:realtime}.

-A major advantage of the proposed approach is its ability to detect changes in the device's mounting angle rapidly and in real-time.
-However, it was found that occasionally the MountNet model reports an angle significantly different than the last reported value even though the mounting angle has not changed.
-To address this issue, a threshold of $\alpha_{T} = \pi/6 $ is defined to consider angles that differ from the last reported value by more than $\alpha_{T}$ as outliers.

-To handle the case where the angle really does change significantly, the following procedure was added.
-When the MountNet model reports values that differ from the previously reported mounting angle by more than the threshold for $5$ seconds, it is deduced that indeed a change in the mounting angle has occurred and the output of the algorithm is changed accordingly.
-A full detailed description of the algorithm appears in Algorithm \eqref{alg:realtime}.